 And these two are the good guys, the Nick Kristoffs of Alaska, the guys who are supposed to sort the work of the stenographers, analyze it and make it interesting.
 The stenographers aren’t supposed to do anything but write down what is said.
 They’re not supposed to do any critical thinking or make any judgments.

 There’s only one problem with this.
 If no one is willing to think critically and make a judgment, the judgment makes itself.

 Doing nothing is its own judgment.
 Accepting fabrications as facts when you have reason to believe they are fabrications — the Obama/Grylls fish story didn’t pass the most basic of sniff tests — or have, worst yet, confirmed they are lies, makes you complicit in the deceit whether you chose to accept that or not.

 This is not what journalists are supposed to do, but that’s a value judgment, another thing journalists aren’t supposed to do, and one that might reflect generational change.

 I grew up during the Vietnam War and came into journalism with the Watergate generation.
 Journalism was then about holding government accountable.

 Today?
-Well, two Alaska stories jump out immediately to illustrate how times have changes.
+Well, two Alaska stories jump out immediately to illustrate how times have changed.